 When Mac takes her hands off, there is frost on his injury.
 Davidson stares, mouth agape, he’s having trouble processing what he’s seen, and felt.

 He start to say something, I intervene, “No comment, no nothing.
-You found the girl almost accidentally.
 You came here because nobody ever comes here because there’s nothing here, no trails of any consequence, can’t get here from the road by car, snowmobile, only on foot.
 Trees’ thick canopies block anything a drone might see from above.
 It was a hunch that paid off.”

 Davidson, “What about the dead guy?”